melpa/melpa/docker/logprocessor/README.md

 bill perfectly well.

-Parquet + duckdb is still convenient for totalling up all these numbers, at the expense needing to install `duckdb` using `pip`, but obviously at this stage we could simply write JSON files and total them up ourselves with Python.
+Parquet + duckdb is still convenient for totalling up all these numbers, at the expense of needing to install `duckdb` using `pip`, but obviously at this stage we could simply write JSON files and total them up ourselves with Python.
 That's really what we should have done in the first place.